wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part1.md

 We managed to persue our goals of **aligning** with architecture and security guardrails; **consistency** through design practices, automation, and collaboration; **simplicity** to create maintainable pipelines; and **enabling** and **empowering** our common engineering system.

-# Hackathon brings a course change
+# Hackathon triggers a course change

 A radical hackathon idea in 2019 investigated latest technology trends that promised pipeline-as-code, templates, and other facinating features that promise to enable our ultimate goal of self-service automation.
-Our hackathon idea was not amongst the winners, but is probably one of the few ideas that continued to simmer and change the world of our continuous delivery pipelines.
+Our hackathon idea was not amongst the winners, but is one of the few ideas that continued to simmer and change the world of our continuous delivery pipelines.

 It triggered a pipeline working group, awareness workshops, and even four laptop stickers to highlight unified pipeline, multi-stage, CI+CD, and self-service automation champions.